abonyilab/NOCAD/README.md

 and/or
 Daniel Leitold, Anges Vathy-Fogarassy, and Janos abonyi, NOCAD - Network based Observability and Controlability Analysis of Dynamical Systems toolbox (MATLAB version), 2017

+Please let me know if you have any thoughts, comments or suggestions: janos@abonyilab.com